 - Where the processing is necessary in order for us to comply with a legal obligation; or

 - Where it is in our legitimate interests to perform our functions, for example, processing donations or sending you administrative communications where our legitimate interest is to raise funds and to deliver our charitable purposes.

 We also collect personal data through the national donation scheme, called the Retailer Charitable Donation (RCD) and the running of the various small society lotteries that our 13 Area Committee’s run.
 These are more commonly called “200 Clubs”.
 Both are facilitated on our behalf by the news wholesalers, acting as agents or service providers of the NewstrAid Benevolent Fund.
 The data we collect contains no names or addresses, it only contains wholesaler customer number and amount paid each week to enter the local “200 Club” or donate to the charity (RCD).
 This data is in a form known as “Pseudonymisation”.
 The legal basis we rely upon to collect this data is the legitimate interest of the charity.

 This data is provided by the news wholesaler on a monthly basis.
 If you take part in one of our local area committee “200 Clubs” or donate to the charity (RCD) via your news wholesaler invoice, you are entitled to cease to do so by a variety of methods (further details below):

 - Telephone, write or email your news wholesaler, asking them to remove you from the local “200 Club” or “RCD”.

-- Telephone, write or email the NewstrAid Benevolent Fund at Suites 1&2, Thremhall Estate, Start Hill, Bishop’s Stortford, CM22 7TD.
+- Telephone, write or email the NewstrAid Benevolent Fund at Suite 2, Thremhall Estate, Start Hill, Bishop’s Stortford, CM22 7TD.

-- Use the button provide on the front page of this web site to register with the NewstrAid Benevolent Fund that you wish to cease entry into a local area committee’s “200 Club” and/or cease to make a RCD each week.
+- Use the form at the bottom of the Retailer Donations page to register with the NewstrAid Benevolent Fund that you wish to cease entry into a local area committee’s “200 Club” and/or cease to make a RCD each week.